zeroarchroot/yamato/README.md

 Click on yamato-firefox.xpi in [releases](https://github.com/zeroarchroot/yamato/releases) or check out [yamato.zeroarch.org](https://yamato.zeroarch.org)

+If firefox doesn't allow it download [yamato-firefox.xpi](https://git.zeroarch.org/root/yamato/raw/branch/main/yamato-firefox.xpi), browse to about:addons, click on the settings icon, and press "Install add-on from file", then select it

 Currently I'm awaiting the verification in their store

 ## Google Chrome / Chromium / Edge / Brave / Opera